Scouting in Colorado: Scouting in Colorado today

-There are five Boy Scouts of America (BSA) local councils and a single Girl Scouts of the USA council in Colorado, merged from an original five.
+There are five Scouting America local councils and a single Girl Scouts of the USA council in Colorado, merged from an original five.

 The first National Wider Opportunity for Senior Girl Scouts, "Recall the Riches restore the Ruins," was held in Central City in 1973.
 In 1979, "Sky Hi Ski," a National Wider Opportunity, was held at YMCA Snow Mountain Ranch near Granby and a Senior Girl Scout troop from Mile Hi Council participates in the opening ceremonies at the Winter Olympics at Lake Placid.

 As of 1 October 2007, all Girl Scouts from the state are joined as Girl Scouts of Colorado Council.

-Denver Area Council
+Greater Colorado Council

-The Denver Area Council of the Boy Scouts of America is headquartered in Lakewood, Colorado, and supports Scouting units and youth in an area of central Colorado from Arapahoe and Adams Counties east to the Continental Divide.
+The Greater Colorado Council, previously named Denver Area Council, of Scouting America is headquartered in Lakewood, Colorado, and supports Scouting units and youth in an area of central Colorado from Arapahoe and Adams Counties east to the Continental Divide.